STAT203 PROBABILITY I

 Course Objectives

-The goal of this course is to introduce students to the basic probability theoryis by describing the sample space, events, basic combinatorial probability, conditional probability, Bayes’ theorem, independence, random variables, distributions and the expectation.
+The goal of this course is to introduce students to the basic probability theory by describing the sample space, events, basic combinatorial probability, conditional probability, Bayes’ theorem, independence, random variables, distributions and the expectation.

 Course Content